Before requesting data, an investigator should:

 - Establish clear study aims and research questions that can be answered by the available data.

 - Consider requesting a prep-to-research (PTR) query to help determine feasibility of your study.
 A PTR query provides the number of patients that meet your study’s criteria.
-To request a query, submit a Query Request Form in ECO.
+To request a query, submit a Query Request Form in our online submission portal.

 - Have an identified source of funding or be actively seeking funding for the project.